brotkrueml/schema/Documentation/Introduction/Index.rst

 What does it do?
 ================

-Structured data is essential for search engine optimisation nowadays.
+Structured data is essential for Search Engine Optimisation (SEO) and Generative Engine Optimisation (GEO) nowadays.
 This extension allows the easy integration of structured data based on the `schema.org vocabulary`_ on a TYPO3 website.
-A good introduction to the topic is provided by Google: `Understand how structured data works`_.
+A good introduction to the topic is provided by Google:
+`Understand how structured data works`_.

 The defined structured data is embedded on a web page in `JSON-LD`_ markup and can be checked with the `Schema Markup Validator`_ and Google's